lemonyte/turtle-drawer/readme.md

 ## Usage

-Download the executable file `turtle-drawer.exe` from the [latest release](https://github.com/lemonyte/turtle-drawer/releases/latest).
+Download the executable file `turtle_drawer.exe` from the [latest release](https://github.com/lemonyte/turtle-drawer/releases/latest).
 If you are not using Windows, download the source code and use the Python file.

 ### Preparing an Image